 We are currently accepting story concepts.
 Check out our submissions guidelines

-Mother Beach invites readers to follow along as the central character visits an ‘old friend’ and finds colorful pieces of sea glass in the sand.
-Spotting treasures to the cadence of the rhyming text, readers are immersed in the beloved pastime of hunting beach glass.
+Mother Beach invites readers to follow along as the narrator visits an ‘old friend’ and finds colorful pieces of sea glass in the sand.
+Spotting treasures to the cadence of the rhyming narrative, readers are immersed in the beloved pastime of hunting beach glass.
 Young listeners will get a charge out of spying the extra critters and colorful pieces tucked within the beach scape.
-This graceful journey is portrayed within nineteen pen and ink/watercolor illustrations.
+The narrator’s graceful journey is portrayed within watercolor illustrations, providing a timeless tale to be enjoyed by readers of all ages.
 Mother Beach speaks to anyone who has ever wandered a beach and communed with its natural beauty and hidden treasures.

 Ages 5+ Understanding Sam and Asperger Syndrome gives readers a glimpse into the life of Sam, an undiagnosed child.
 There is something about Sam that causes him to behave differently than other children, making him an easy target for bullying at school.
 One evening, without telling anyone, Sam and his dog, Oscar, leave home to visit the fair.
 This is a defining moment for his worried parents, who decide that very night that it is time to see the doctor.
 His parents are told that Sam has a form of Autism called Asperger Syndrome.
 Once he is diagnosed, life becomes a little easier for Sam and his family.